NataliaPankowska/book-search-app/README.md

+Simple food tracker app, which allows the user to check if the foods he have eaten during the day contains correct amount of calories, proteins, fat and carbohydrates.
+To calculate the amount of nutriments i used edamam.com API - those information should be accurate.
+Still, the daily needs of nutriments are estimated on 55kg, semi-ctive women.
+They are not adequate for everyone.
+This is a school project so please do not take the data seriously.
+Type your foods in english and have fun!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.